James Douglas “Jim” Pauletich

 Jim developed an extraordinary talent for model building—remote-controlled airplanes with five-foot wingspans, six-foot submersible submarines, and award-winning, historically accurate WWII aircraft.
 His attention to detail grew into an expansive knowledge of military history.
 After his Navy service, Jim found work with Trans World Airlines, which opened the world to him and Carolee.
 From Alaska to Italy, they saw it all.

 Jim is survived by his daughters, Laurie and Heather; their families—Troy and Emily, Dennis and Andrew; his younger brother, Rodger; and extended family including Isabel, Matt, Ashley, Sarah, and Jeremiah, along with nieces, nephews, and adopted grandkids.
 He also leaves behind cherished cousins, Linda and Albert Albrandt.
 Jim’s friends—many of whom became family—held a special place in his heart.
-A gracious and generous Disney host to any willing to keep up the pace, he kept his Annual Pass current until the end.
+A gracious and generous Disney host to anyone willing to keep up the pace, he kept his Annual Pass current until the end.

 Baptized later in life, Jim prayed often.
 He listened when the Lord spoke and bent when the Lord asked.
 Words cannot fully capture the dash between the dates, but he will be deeply missed—for his silliness, passion, made-up songs and words, mismatched clothes, and unfiltered love of life.
 Jim always said, “I like me,” and he truly embodied the meaning of Forever Young.